Citroën Méhari: Argentina and Uruguay

-In 1971 at the time of its presentation, the only color was red, although later some were made blue for the police of Tucumán.
+In 1971 at the time of its presentation, the only color was red, although later some blue examples were made for the police department of Tucumán province.
 Coinciding with the launch of the 3CV M-28 in 1978, the Méhari II was launched, distinguished by its widened rims and its orange color.
+This model was advertised as la Naranja Mecanica ("The Clockwork Orange").